pceslayer/bulkGDIshrink/README.md

 How to Use:

 Drop gditools.py, iso9660.py and bulkGDIshrink.py in the root folder containing the sub directories of GDI images and execute bulkGDIshrink.py.

+Known Issues:

+Currently only works prperly in the root of a drive.